 - The scheme promoter lends the funding needed.

-3. From April 2013 a General Anti Abuse Rule (GAAR) was enacted which enables HM Revenue & Customs to take action to counter any abusive avoidance activities without making specific legislation to close the schemes down individually.
-Where HM Revenue & Customs wish to challenge an arrangement under the GAAR the detail will be considered by a GAAR panel of tax professionals to advise whether the arrangements are abusive or not.
+3. There is a General Anti Abuse Rule (GAAR)which enables HMRC to take action to counter any abusive avoidance activities without making specific legislation to close the schemes down individually.
+Where HMRC wish to challenge an arrangement under the GAAR, the detail will be considered by a GAAR panel of tax professionals to advise whether the arrangements are abusive or not.

 Please ensure that you seek our advice with regard to all aspects of tax planning.